jocelynnemontehermoso/Projects/FinalProject_Guidelines.md

 ## Project Overview

-The COGS 108 Final Project will give you the chance to explore a topic of your choice and to expand your analytical skills.
+The COGS 108 Final Project will give you the chance to explore a topic of your choice & to expand your analytical skills.
 By working with real data of your choosing you can examine questions of particular interest to you.

 The broad objectives for the project are to: